 "We are not a research firm.
 Leave that to Universities and think tanks.
 We are an Engineering firm and need to build our solutions quickly and with proven approaches that have worked well for us since the company was founded.
-After all, isn't it really all about just getting the work done?
+After all, isn't it really all about just getting the work done?"

 Now I won't go into the differences between C and C++ here – there are many well written articles and blogs available to you through Google on that subject – but what I find fascinating is the parallel to how Scrum has been treated as it enters the American market today.